You're filing for disability.

 Appeals and long-term planning

-• If denied SSDI, file your appeal within 60 days — do not miss this deadline
+If denied, file your appeal within 60 days — don't miss this deadline.
+Most disability attorneys work on contingency.
+Your Lumeway dashboard tracks every deadline along the way.

 Critical deadlines